-COLUMBUS – The Ohio State University Wexner Medical Center’s Comprehensive Stroke Center will offer free stroke risk assessments from 10 a.m. to 2 p.m. on May 3, 10, 17, 24 and 31 in the lobby of the Brain and Spine Hospital, 300 W. 10th Ave.
+COLUMBUS – The Ohio State University Wexner Medical Center’s Comprehensive Stroke Center will offer 10 opportunities for free stroke risk assessments in May and June, starting with screenings from 10 a.m. to 2 p.m. every Wednesday in May in the lobby of the Brain and Spine Hospital, 300 W. 10th Ave.

-During the stroke screenings, participants will be assessed on the eight factors that increase the risk of a stroke -- high blood pressure, atrial fibrillation, smoking, cholesterol, diabetes, exercise, diet and family history.
+During the stroke risk screenings, participants will be assessed on the eight factors that increase the risk of a stroke – high blood pressure, atrial fibrillation, smoking, cholesterol, diabetes, exercise, diet and family history.
 No registration is necessary.

 Strokes happen when blood flow to the brain stops.
 Within minutes, brain cells begin to die.
 There are two kinds of stroke.
 The more common kind, ischemic stroke, is caused by a blood clot that blocks or plugs a blood vessel in the brain.
 Hemorrhagic stroke is caused by a blood vessel that breaks and bleeds into the brain.
 "Mini-strokes," or transient ischemic attacks (TIAs), occur when the blood supply to the brain is briefly interrupted.

 - Sudden numbness or weakness of the face, arm or leg (especially on one side of the body).